 Temperature changes — People often worry about their pipes freezing in the wintertime, but that’s not the only weather-related issue you need to be concerned about with piping.
 Quick-onset temperature shifts of as little as 10-degrees can have an impact on the stability of your pipes and cause damage.

 Older pipes — The lifespan for most underground pipes is 15 to 100 years.
-One way to prepare yourself for potential plumbing issues is to know how old your home’s piping is.
+One way to prepare yourself for potential drain cleaning issues is to know how old your home’s piping is.
 A lot of homes in the United States have piping that was installed decades ago.
-If you believe that your piping is problematically old, be sure to reach out to a plumber to have your system inspected.
+If you believe that your piping is problematically old, be sure to reach out to a professional drain cleaner and rooter to have your system inspected.

 Underground piping problems don’t generally happen without warning.
 Low water pressure or clogged drains can be signs that something is wrong with your water and sewer systems.
 If you pay attention to the small signs that something might be wrong, you will be able to troubleshoot and ward off potential disasters.